Simes’ Cottage in Lotheni

 Annie and her Sherpas summit Mt aux Sources

 Mt aux Sources, winter 1998.
-Sheila organises a gang to summit the peak.
+Younger sis Sheila organises a gang to summit the peak.
 Lots of people.
 Sheila can organise!

-Ann Euthemiou brings two strapping nephews as sherpas to haul her four-poster double bed and duvet up the chain ladder.
+Ann Euthemiou brings two strapping nephews as sherpas to haul her four-poster double bed and duvet up the chain ladder, like this:

-I hand out my special paklightna snacks at all stops on the way up.
+I hand out my special patented paklightna snacks at all stops on the way up.

-Once up the chain ladder, Sheils insist we camp in the most exposed spot on the escarpment, where howling gales lean our little dome tents at 45° angles.
-Aitch went to bed before me to stop the tent from rolling away!
-I had to brave the gale a while longer to finish the Old Brown sherry.
-Late at night Doug n Tracey Hyslop fight off imaginary ‘intruders’.
+Once up the chain ladder, Sheils insists we camp in the most exposed spot on the escarpment, where the howling gale leans our little dome tents at 45° angles and threatens to roll them away like tumbleweeds.
+Aitch goes to bed before me as ballast to stop the tent from rolling away!
+I have to bravely endure the gale a while longer to finish the Old Brown sherry.
+Late at night, Doug n Tracey Hyslop fight off imaginary intruders, Doug adopting a martial arts stance and shouting in stern Japanese that put them to flight.

 MtAuxSources (3).jpg

-Next morning we find out why Sheil had insisted on the spot: That’s the sunrise view from our tent.
+Next morning we find out why Sheil had insisted on our bivouac location: That’s the sunrise view from our tent.
 Hmm . .
-OK Sheila, but what if it had been cloudy!?
+OK Sheila, spectacular and well worth it.
+Local knowledge at work.

 This is why Sheila made us camp in THE most exposed spot!